-This program refers to the Fonds de recherche du Québec (FRQ) Common General Rules (CGR), which apply to all Fonds de recherche du Québec – Société et culture (FRQSC) programs.
-Only conditions specific to the Postdoctoral Fellowship program (B3Z) are indicated in this document and these prevail over the CGR.
+This program refers to the Common General Rules (CGR).
+These apply to all Fonds de recherche du Québec (FRQ) programs.
+It is the responsibility of applicants and/or funding holders to read the CGR, which set out all rules governing competitions and managing awards.
+Only conditions specific to the Fonds de recherche du Québec – Société et culture (FRQSC) Postdoctoral Fellowship (B3Z) program are indicated in this document and these prevail over the CGR.

 Updates to contact information can be made directly under “My profile” in the FRQnet E-portfolio.

-AN APPLICATION THAT IS INCOMPLETE ON THE COMPETITION DEADLINE OF 4 P.M.
-ON OCTOBER 13, 2021 WILL BE DEEMED INELIGIBLE BY THE FONDS.
-READ SECTION 3 CAREFULLY TO AVOID OMITTING ANY REQUIRED DOCUMENTS.
+AN APPLICATION THAT IS SUBMITTED AFTER THE COMPETITION DEADLINE OF 4 P.M.
+ON OCTOBER 13, 2022 WILL BE DEEMED INADMISSIBLE.

 The objectives of the Postdoctoral Fellowship program are as follows:

 - Contribute to the development of the next generation of experts in the social sciences, humanities, arts and literature;

 - Support individuals who have graduated from doctoral programs as they broaden the scope of their research;

 - Foster the mobility of young researchers towards stimulating and dynamic scientific environments such as universities, corporate environments, government organizations and university-affiliated service centres;

 - Facilitate integration into new networks and the development of new collaborations.

 The annual value of the postdoctoral research fellowship is $45,000.